ilyakrasnov/ml-course-ex03/Best Features Report.md

 ### Tools and Implementation
 The algorithm was implemented in Python, using Pandas for data frame manipulation as well as seaborn and matplotlib for visualisation.
 For convenience, the project was implemented using a jupyter notebook.

-The notebook as well as this report are under version control and can be found on [github][2]
+The notebook containing the code can be found [here][2].

 ### Implemented Algorithm
 The basic algorithm from [Ex02][1] was used to calculate the accuracy of a given dataset.